-Calabria is accessed via either Reggio Calabria or Lamezia airport, both of which offer direct flights from the UK.
-Just 15 minutes from Lamezia airport GEM Estates is selling apartments at the Pizzo Beach resort in Borgonovo starting from €75,000 (£59,000).
+Calabria is accessed via either Reggio Calabria or Lamezia airport, both of which offer direct flights from Britain.
+Just 15 minutes from Lamezia airport, GEM Estates is selling apartments at the Pizzo Beach resort in Borgonovo starting from €75,000 (£59,000).
 Situated on the shore of the Tyrrhenian Sea the development is bordered by the Club Med resort and along with the tennis courts, clubhouse restaurant and swimming pools, the developers are working on access to more facilities for residents.
-There are also rental opportunities in high season with expected rental yields of ten to 15 per cent and completion scheduled for December 2009.
+There are also rental opportunities in high season with expected rental yields of 10 to 15 per cent and completion scheduled for December 2009.

 In the Tuscan region of Lucca, Casa Travella is selling a detached stone house set over two floors and in need of restoration for €97,000 (£76,000).
-The property retains the original terracotta floors and chestnut beams and is on 1,000 square metres of garden and woodland.
+The property retains the original terracotta floors and chestnut beams and is on 1,000 sq m of garden and woodland.
 Agency owner Linda Travella says that on a low budget you can expect the property to have some disadvantages, and they may also be quite remote, but this is not always the case.
-She also has a restored, ground-floor apartment in the village of Bagni di Lucca for sale with one bedroom and a patio and garden for €95,000 (£75,000).
+She also has a restored, ground floor apartment in the village of Bagni di Lucca for sale with one bedroom and a patio and garden for €95,000 (£75,000).

 Jackson Stops has an Abruzzo property, a recently restored apartment in the centre of Loreto Aprutino, located about mid-calf on the boot of Italy.
-The 60-square-metre one-bedroom apartment is located in the high part of the village facing south-east and costs a mere €80,000 (£63,000).
+The 60 sq m one bedroom apartment is located in the high part of the village facing south east and costs a mere €80,000 (£63,000).